gabrielcc2/atdbSS2021/README.md

 **Takeaways:**

-Overall you will learn about one possible application of the Software 2.0. idea, by using neural networks to support range searches.
-You will assess experimentally the pros and cons of a naive approach.
-Hopefully the task will motivate you to bring this innovative perspective into more everyday tasks.
+Overall you will learn about one possible application of the Software 2.0. idea, by using a learned model to support range searches.
+You will assess experimentally the pros and cons of this naive approach, and will be able to think on how to improve it.
+Hopefully this assignment will motivate you to seek novel applications of machine learning in more everyday software tasks.

-If the task turns out to be interesting for you & your performance demonstrates such interest, you will be invited to collaborate with us in using AutoKeras (https://autokeras.com/start/) for the architecture search task, or alternatively on improvements to the inference process.
+If this programming assignment turns out to be interesting for you & your performance demonstrates such interest, you will be invited to collaborate with us in using AutoKeras (https://autokeras.com/start/) for the architecture search task, or alternatively on improvements to the inference process.

 Material will be added soon.

 Contact: campero@ovgu.de.